jcrumb/jcrumb.github.io/blog/content/posts/tyt-tools.md

 ![TYT Registration Screen](/blogimages/tyt/reg-screen.png)

 The code generated is based on the serial number of the first attached hard drive on your machine.
-My assumption is that dealers send this code to the factory, who can generate a matching code for the registration window.
-Here's the code that does the key generation, where `strTest` is your hard drive serial:
+My assumption is that dealers send this code to the factory, who can generate a matching one for the registration window.
+Here's the function that does the key generation, where `strTest` is your hard drive serial:
 ```cs
 public static string CodeAdj(string strTest, int Code)
 {